whoami-anoint/js-coding/README.md

 # js-coding
+## You can also practice JavaScript in Codespaces:
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/whoami-anoint/js-coding)

  ## I'm sharing my notes of "Basic JavaScript" in github as a online reference.